Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-advanced-concepts.md

 ```
 ## &#42;OrNull objects

 Many Excel JavaScript API methods will return an exception when the condition of the API is not met.
-For example, if you attempt to get a worksheet by specifying a worksheet name that doesn't exist in the the workbook, the API will return an `ItemNotFound` exception.
+For example, if you attempt to get a worksheet by specifying a worksheet name that doesn't exist in the the workbook, the `getItem()` method will return an `ItemNotFound` exception.

 Instead of implementing complex exception handling logic for scenarios like this, you can use the `&#42;OrNullObject` variant that's available for several methods in the Excel JavaScript API.
 An `&#42;OrNullObject` method will return a `null` object (not the JavaScript `null`) rather than throwing an exception if the item doesn't exist.
 For example, you can use the `getItemOrNullObject()` method on a collection such as **Worksheets** when attempting to retrieve an item from the collection.
 The `getItemOrNullObject()` method returns the specified item if it exists; otherwise, it returns a `null` object.
 The null object that is returned contains the boolean property `isNullObject` that you can evaluate to determine whether or not the object exists.